tribblix/build/patches/openjdk22/README.txt

 See also README-zero.txt for note on a project zero variant.

-JDK 22 now that jdk21 has been forked off.
+JDK 22 now switched to the jdk22 stabilisation repo

 Issues known that indicate serious bugs, likely due to not integrating loom correctly as they date back to that change.